 towards the new employee.

-If possible, the NASA Ambassador or Supervisor should meet the new employee
+If possible, the NASA Sponsor or Supervisor should meet the new employee

 at Security and provide an escort to the in-processing location.

 The inprocessing location is in an attractive, comfortable setting with

 appropriate materials and resources to efficiently and quickly complete

 The person conducting the in-processing should be knowledgeable,